Iamrhema/Sneaker-X-change/README.md

-# sneaker-X-change
+# Sneaker-X-change
-Responsive sneaker store with a fully functional cart.
+This is an interactive online store that sells shoes online.